FZJ-INM1-BDA/siibra-explorer/src/plugin_examples/plugin_api.md

   - **[PLUGINNAME]** returns a plugin handler.
 This would be how to interface with the plugins.

-    - *blink(sec?:number)* : Function that causes the floating widget to blink, attempt to grab user attention (silently fails if called on startup).
+    - *blink()* : Function that causes the floating widget to blink, attempt to grab user attention (silently fails if called on startup).
+    - *setProgressIndicator(val:number|null)* : Set the progress of the plugin.
+Useful for giving user feedbacks on the progress of a long running process.
+Call the function with null to unset the progress.
     - *shutdown()* : Function that causes the widget to shutdown dynamically. (triggers onShutdown callback, silently fails if called on startup)
     - *onShutdown(callback)* : Attaches a callback function, which is called when the plugin is shutdown.
     - *initState* : passed from `manifest.json`.
 Useful for setting initial state of the plugin.
 Can be any JSON valid value (array, object, string).